pdevito3/craftsman/README.md

 * ✅ Test projects updated to use XUnit
 * ✅ Integration tests have better service collection scoping and now have a service collection per test.
 This makes service mocking possible without clashing with other tests
 * 🚧 .NET 7
-* 🚧 Options Pattern setup
+* 🚧 Options Pattern Configuration
 * 🚧 TBD Dogfooding results

 ### Some 0.18 highlights